chin87/World-Bank-Data/README.md

+Switch to MVP branch to see code

+Problem statement:
 World Bank Data
 Create a Native Android app that cosumes and presents data from the World Bank Open Data API (http://data.worldbank.org/).